Speedball & Woodsball Terms

 Fun fact.
 Rental guns are way overbored (up to .695) because field owners don’t need the hassle of ever having paint not fit through their barrels on the hottest or wettest of days.
 This lends to the concern that rental players are way underserved when going up against any player not using a rental.

 Bonus Ball or Bonus Balling: To overshoot an opponent either intentionally or unintentionally.
 Some players use bonus balling as a form of street justice to keep overzealous players from playing too aggressive.
 Ex.
 “I bonus balled him after he was out because in the last game he shot me after I called myself out.”

 BPS: Balls Per Second.
 The rate of fire a gun is set.
 Most fields are adopting a standard of 10.5 Balls Per Second.
-Similar to testing guns for projectile speed (FPS), expect your gun to be tested before you start play for the day.
-It is VITAL you learn how to set this as most guns are set by the manufacture at approximately 12 to 15 BPS.
+Similar to testing guns for projectile speed (FPS), expect your gun to be tested before you start to play for the day.
+It is VITAL you learn how to set this as most guns are set by the manufacturer at approximately 12 to 15 BPS.